muji017/Library-Management-System/README.md

 - Role-based Access Control: Admins can manage books, while Members can borrow/return books and view history.
 - Attach the token to the Authorization header as Bearer <token>.
 ## ☁️ Deployment
-- If you've deployed the application to Render.
+- Deployed the application in Render.